JITSEC/Devops_training/Ansible/README.md

 Exercice Objectives :
 * **Step 1 - CI/CD Environment** : Auto Installation of Jenkins in a Virtual Machine (not a docker container).
-* **Step 2 - CI/CD Environment** : Interconnect services : Jenkins, Github.
+* **Step 2 - CI/CD Environment** : Interconnect services : Jenkins, Github, Sonar, Nexus, Maven.
 Write the scripts in Jenkins for it to order Ansible to AutoDeploy.
 * **Step 3 - Application Deployment** : Using Ansible and Docker (2 webservers, 1 Database server, 1 Front HA), deploy a provided webapp available through a Github repository.